Trajectory Optimization with Optimization-Based Dynamics: Optimization-Based Dynamics

 \section{Optimization-Based Dynamics}

 In the previous section, we presented dynamics with implicit integrators that can be evaluated during rollouts and differentiated.
-In this section, we present a more general representation: optimization-based dynamics, which solve a constrained optimization problem in order to evaluate dynamics and use the implicit-function theorem to compute gradients by differentiating through the problem's optimality conditions.
+In this section, we present a more general representation: optimization-based dynamics, which solve a constrained optimization problem in order to evaluate dynamics and use implicit differentiation to compute gradients by differentiating through the problem's optimality conditions.